-Patient-Driven Payment Model (PDPM), is fast approaching with implementation set for October 2019.
-With several big changes ahead and the margin for error slim for most providers, preparedness will be the key to a smooth transition.
+The Patient-Driven Payment Model (PDPM), is fast approaching with implementation set for October 2019.
+With several big changes ahead, the margin for error slim for most providers.
+Preparedness for coding changes will be the key to a smooth transition.

-Today, we have a generation of therapists and clinicians that neverhad to become adept at diagnosis coding in order to perform their jobs.
-Clinicians can typically go through graduate and post graduate work without ever learning the difference between ICD-10codes and many have difficulty with the concept of having a primary diagnosis and a treatment diagnosis.
+Today, we have a generation of therapists and clinicians that never had to become adept at diagnosis coding in order to perform their jobs.
+Clinicians can typically go through graduate and post-graduate work without ever learning the difference between ICD-10 codes.
+Learning the concept of having a primary diagnosis and a treatment diagnosis is a new one.

 Speech Therapists in the SNF will need to identify the presence or absence of one or more of the following comorbidities or treatment diagnoses.

 Let’s take a minute to review how proper treatment diagnosis coding will affect speech reimbursement:

 MDS Item Description I4300 Aphasia* I4500 CVA, TIA, or Stroke I4900 Hemiplegia or Hemiparesis I5500 Traumatic Brain Injury I8000 Laryngeal Cancer I8000 Apraxia* I8000 Dysphagia* I8000 ALS I8000 Oral Cancers I8000 Speech and Language Deficits* O0100E2 Tracheostomy Care While a Resident O0100F2 Ventilator or Respirator While a Resident

 The treatment diagnosis that is denoted with the * will need to be identified by a trained Speech-Language Pathologist.
 The SLP will then need to have the skill set to identify the condition, describe the extent, outline the proper plan of care, and provide supporting documentation.